Supersymmetric truncation of N=3 dilaton Weyl multiplet: Discussions

-The resulting multiplet is in fact gauge equivalent to a Poincar{\'e} supergravity multiplet since it has all the components necessary to compensate for the extra symmetries: the complex scalar $X$ to compensate for dilatation and $U(1)_A$, the imaginary part of the complex scalar $\xi$ to compensate for $U(1)_v$, the Majorana spinors $\theta$ and $\psi$ to compensate for $S$-supersymmetry and the gauge field $b_\mu$ to compensate for the special conformal transformation.
+The resulting multiplet in subsection-\ref{susytrunc2} and section-\ref{N2const} is in fact gauge equivalent to a Poincar{\'e} supergravity multiplet since it has all the components necessary to compensate for the extra symmetries: the complex scalar $X$ to compensate for dilatation and $U(1)_A$, the imaginary part of the complex scalar $\xi$ to compensate for $U(1)_v$, the Majorana spinors $\theta$ and $\psi$ to compensate for $S$-supersymmetry and the gauge field $b_\mu$ to compensate for the special conformal transformation.
 This aspect of the supersymmetric truncation of the $\NN=3$ dilaton Weyl multiplet i.e giving rise to a gravity multiplet gauge equivalent to the Poincar{\'e} supergravity multiplet instead of a Weyl multiplet is unique and has not been observed before in any of the supersymmetric truncation procedures implemented on the standard Weyl multiplet.
 This motivates us to study the supersymmetric truncation procedure on the other known dilaton Weyl multiplets in both $\NN=4$ as well as $\NN=3$ theories \cite{Ciceri:2024xxf, Adhikari:2024esl, Adhikari:2025wwb}.
 This is currently a work in progress and we hope to report on some of the results in due course.

-We would also like to use the gravity multiplet constructed in this paper to construct a pure $\NN=2$ Poincar{\'e} supergravity theory.
+We would also like to use the gravity multiplet constructed in this paper in subsection-\ref{susytrunc2} to construct a pure $\NN=2$ Poincar{\'e} supergravity theory.
 In this construction, we would not need any extra compensating multiplet since the gravity multiplet is already gauge equivalent to a Poincar{\'e} supergravity multiplet.
 Hence, the construction will be completely off-shell in nature.
 We can couple additional vector multiplets to this gravity multiplet and obtain matter coupled $\NN=2$ supergravity theory.
-One clear distinction between this construction and the earlier constructions of $\NN=2$ Poincar{\'e} supergravity is that the Graviphoton, which is a gauge field associated with the central charge transformation, is a dependent gauge field.
+One clear distinction between this construction and the earlier constructions of $\NN=2$ Poincar{\'e} supergravity is that the graviphoton, which is a gauge field associated with the central charge transformation, is a dependent gauge field.
 It would be nice to see the relation of such a construction with the earlier known constructions and use it to study black holes originating in the $\NN=2$ compactifications of string theory.
-We leave to address these questions in future.
+We leave to address these questions in future. \acknowledgments SA and AA thanks Chennai Mathematical Institute for its hospitality during the course of this work.
+BS would like to thank the organizers of the conference ``Fields and Strings 2025'' held at the Steklov Mathematical Institute, Moscow where this work was presented.